Create new games this weekend

 Miller was quick to make it clear that it’s not a competition.

-“It’s not about winning or losing,” Miller said.
+“It’s not about winning or losing,” he said.
 “It’s about making things.”

 “(It’s about) The creative process and seeing what you can do in a short amount of time,” Gough added.